A-Practical-Agent-Programming-Language/Normative-COVID-19-Simulation/synthetic-population-instructions.md

 we refer to the synthetic population for the county of Charlottesville City.

 Not all values in the synthetic population used for this research are actually employed in the simulation.
-However, they are all parsed by the model, so their presence is required.
+However, some are still parsed by the model, so their presence is required.
-The unused values are below marked with an asterisk, and can be given arbitrary values (within their type constraints) without having an effect on the simulation.
+The unused values are below marked with an asterisk, and can be given arbitrary values (within their type constraints) without having an effect on the simulation, while the values from the synthetic population (present in the sample files) are not documented here at all.
 Do note that this repository contains ongoing research, and these values may be used in later versions.

 In the following, categorical types are distinguished in that they are linked to a